Our clerks Cliff Holland and Franco Lombardi will be happy to discuss instructing members of Chambers or to provide any further necessary information.

 Types of work undertaken:

-Old Square Tax Chambers specialises in all aspects of tax advice, whether corporate or for private clients and including issues relating to trusts and estates, VAT and Customs and Excise matters.
+Old Square Tax Chambers in London specialises in all aspects of legal matters of tax, whether corporate or for private clients and including issues relating to trusts and estates, VAT and Customs and Excise matters.
 Members appear as advocates before all UK courts and tribunals as well as the European Court of Justice.
 They provide independent advice in conference (in person or telephone) or by written opinion and draft key documents where necessary to implement that advice.
 Particular areas of expertise include multinational corporate structuring, advising entrepreneurs, employment remuneration, non-UK resident companies and trusts, foreign domiciliaries, stamp duty, stamp duty land tax and VAT.

 All members have a wider area of expertise but the following indicate certain specialities.
 Robert Venables QC’s specialities include litigation, trusts, EC, offshore and international, VAT and remedying botched planning.
 James Kessler QC is a founder member of STEP with particular interest in offshore trusts and companies, foreign domiciliaries and charities.